jishim887/jishim887/README.md

 # About Me
-- 👋 Hi, I’m Ji Young, a full stack software developer always ready to collaborate and take on challenging problems
+- 👋 Hi I’m Ji Young, a full stack software developer always ready to collaborate and take on challenging problems
 - 👀 My current stack is React.js - C#/.NET Core - MS SQL
 - 🌱 I’m open to collaborating on open source projects and learn new programming languages and tech stacks